rschuetzler/octopress/source/_posts/2013-10-30-i-have-nothing-to-say.markdown

 I'm sure I'm not the only one who feels this way sometimes.
 I just sat down at the computer to write a blog post, and within seconds my mind had gone completely blank.
-I stared at the \"Your Post Title\" block at the top of the page, and the two giant white block for writing, and absolutely nothing came to mind.
+I stared at the "Your Post Title" block at the top of the page, and the two giant white block for writing, and absolutely nothing came to mind.
 Absolutely nothing.